john-azzaro/Study-Responsive-CSS-Navigation/README.md

 <br>

-## Does Responsive CSS Navigation Study feature commentary
+## Does Responsive CSS Navigation Study feature commentary?
 Yes!
 I use extensive commentary so that the new and curious can follow the logic in the program and get an idea of my reasoning behind each and every line of code.
 See CSS and JavaScript files for documented comments.
 Also, I also provide a Process text file that gives a good outline of my design and implementation process.

 <br>